 Based on the BEPS Pillar Two Global Anti-Base Erosion ("GloBE") Model Rules, the parent company of the Group, Ferrexpo plc with its tax domicile in Switzerland, is the Ultimate Parent Entity ("UPE") and, as a result, the enacted legislation in Switzerland is most relevant for the Group.
 On 22 December 2023, the Swiss government enacted the Pillar Two income taxes legislation effective from 1 January 2024.
-The legislation in Switzerland currently only provides for the Qualifying Domestic Minimum Top-up Tax ("QDMTI") and the implementation of the other elements of the BEPS Pillar Two Rules, including the Income Inclusion Rule ("IIR") and the Undertaxed Profits Rule ("UTPR") is postponed.
+The legislation in Switzerland currently only provides for the Qualifying Domestic Minimum Top-up Tax ("QDMTT") and the implementation of the other elements of the BEPS Pillar Two Rules, including the Income Inclusion Rule ("IIR") and the Undertaxed Profits Rule ("UTPR") is postponed.

 Although the Group's effective tax rate for the six-month period ended 30 June 2024 is well above the minimum tax rate of 15.0%, there are two jurisdictions where the Group is operating with enacted statutory tax rates below the minimum tax rate of 15.0% set under the BEPS Pillar Two Model Rules.
 As a result of the legislation enacted in Switzerland, the Group's subsidiaries in Switzerland are subject to the QDMTT for taxable profits from the financial year 2024 whereas those of the Group's subsidiary in the U.A.E.
-(Dubai) are neither subject to IIR or UTPR in any other jurisdiction. as not implemented by the relevant tax jurisdictions.
-It is expected that the profits of this ay are carried realization to the control of the parameters, and control and by the control and are produced the tree prosubsidiary will become subject to taxation under the IIR or UTPR as of 1 January 2025.
+(Dubai) are neither subject to IIR or UTPR in any other jurisdiction, as not implemented by the relevant tax jurisdictions.
+It is expected that the profits of this subsidiary will become subject to taxation under the IIR or UTPR as of 1 January 2025.